 Biography

-Critics have described Justina Repečkaitė’s music as having “many similarities to a diamond” (Ben Lunn, UK), “inviting, constantly changing, gritty and lustrous” (Max Erwin, USA), and “drawn with the sharpest pencil” (Šarūnas Nakas, LT).
+Critics have described Justina Repečkaitė’s music as “having many similarities to a diamond” (Ben Lunn, UK), , “inviting, constantly changing, gritty and lustrous” (Max Erwin, USA), and “drawn with the sharpest pencil” (Šarūnas Nakas, LT).

 Both her compositions Chartres (2012) for string orchestra and Tapisserie (2015) for chamber ensemble represented Lithuania in World Music Days and International Rostrum of Composers

-Her composition Whispering Skin (2024) for percussion and electronics was premiered by Eklekto in Geneva as part of their 50th-anniversary celebration.
+The same year, her composition Whispering Skin (2024) for percussion and electronics was premiered by Eklekto in Geneva as part of their 50th-anniversary celebration.

 In 2025, with support from the Ernst von Siemens Foundation, Justina composed music for Sfäärit, a project combining ancient instruments, electronics, and dance, which was performed at the Musica Nova festival in Helsinki.
-That same year, her new choral work Ugniavystas, commissioned by ACCENTUS, was performed by Le Jeune Chœur de Paris at La Seine Musicale and the CRR de Paris
+Lithuanian National Radio Klasika commissioned Repečkaitė’s new composition Millefleur (2025) for Ensemble for New Music Tallinn, to be premiered at Muzikos ruduo Baltic Music Days in Vilnius.
+The concert will be streamed, and the composer is also featured in an interview on their radioshow Sound Expedition.

 In 2026, her new work commissioned by Radio France will be premiered by accordionist Vincent Lhermet at the Festival Présences in Paris.